hunterjm/stagg/README.md

-# Stagg Monorepo
+# Stagg.co

-Built with TypeScript, Node, Express, MongoDB, React, and Next; package management provided by Lerna
+Built with TypeScript, Node, Express, MongoDB, React, and Next; monorepo and package management provided by Lerna

 ## Getting Started